vinayakbhoj/E-commerce-Website/README.md

 ### 4️⃣ Database Setup
 Create a database in MySQL called ecommerce_db
-Update your application.properties file in Backend with:
+Update your application.properties file in Backend with :-

 spring.datasource.url=jdbc:mysql://localhost:3306/ecommerce_db
 spring.datasource.username=your-mysql-username
 spring.datasource.password=your-mysql-password

 ## 🚀 How to Run
 Start the Backend (Spring Boot application)
 Start the Frontend (Angular application)
 Open http://localhost:4200 in your browser

 ## 📧 Contact
 If you have any doubts, feel free to contact me at:
-# 📩 Email: vinaykbhoj31@gmail.com
+### 📩 Email: vinaykbhoj31@gmail.com